jhumelsine/jhumelsine.github.io/_posts/2026-02-10-computer-science-software-engineering.md

 * [Containers](https://en.wikipedia.org/wiki/Containerization_(computing))
 * [NoSQLs](https://en.wikipedia.org/wiki/NoSQL)

 But there's more than changes to technology too.
-Since Software Engineering is ....
+Software Engineering is a social endevour.
+It involves process, patterns, policies and practices such as:
+* [Design Patterns](https://jhumelsine.github.io/table-of-contents#design-patterns-and-architecture), which has been a major topic in my blog
+* [Automated Testing](https://jhumelsine.github.io/table-of-contents#automated-testing), which has been another major topic
+* Modularity, Abstraction and a few other related concepts
+* Technical Debt and Cruft
+* Domain-Driven Design
+* Observability
+* Agile
+* and more

+I plan to blog about most of these topics in the future, but you don't have to wait for me.
+Many of these Software Engineering topics are covered by others through blogs, videos, podcasts, etc.

 Software Engineering is a soft science.
 It's about working with other people to solve problems often with computers.
 Its soft science cousin would be sociology, with maybe a bit of economics mixed in.

 # Career Path Series
+The Computer Science and Software Engineering comparison sets the stage.
+I'll get to many of these additional topics eventually.
-I plan to include the following in this series.
+For now, I plan to focus upon career path advice.
+Here is what I'm considering so far.
 This is just a working list.
 None of these are set in stone yet:
 * Getting an Internship (TBD)
 * Getting Your First Job (TBD)
 * Onboarding (TBD)